Plan Cloud auto attendants

 - Reassign the phone number assigned to the old Exchange UM auto attendant to the newly created main Cloud auto attendant.

-See Manually moving an Exchange UM auto attendant to Cloud auto attendant for details on these steps.
+See Moving an Exchange UM auto attendant or call queue to Phone System for details on these steps.

 Additional planning resources

-The tutorial titled Small business example - Set up an auto attendant goes through the process of gathering information about user needs, planning a structure of auto attendants and users (and possibly call queues), writing the menu prompts, and implementing the plan in the Online Admin center. review the tutorial and use the exercises there to create your plan.
+The tutorial titled Small business example - Set up an auto attendant goes through the process of gathering information about user needs, planning a structure of auto attendants and users (and possibly call queues), writing the menu prompts, and implementing the plan in the Teams admin center.
+Review the tutorial and use the exercises there to create your plan.

-When you have a solid structure that meets your needs and a script that guides customers efficiently, proceed to Configure Cloud auto attendant.
+When you have a solid structure that meets your needs and a script that guides customers efficiently, proceed to Configure resource accounts.

 As mentioned in KB4480742, moving Exchange UM auto attendants created in Server 2015 to servers running Server 2019 is discouraged.
 For the time being, you'd have to keep them on a Skype for Business Server 2015 pool running in coexistance mode.